 Our experiences don’t define us, they unite us.

 Trauma does not discriminate.
 The effects and long-lasting imprints of trauma don’t discriminate.
 Trauma can affect everyone, regardless of race, gender identity, age, or sexual preference.
-With such an already difficult world to navigate, there is something truly special that we get to show up for each other through this community.
+With such an already tricky world to navigate, there is something truly special that we get to show up for each other through this community.

 Everyone is welcome here.